 The daughter of Pharaoh seems to have been his principal wife and queen (1 Kings 3:1; 7:8; 9:16, 24) so, for the sake of argument, let’s assume she was his first wife.
 He would have inherited some of the others from his father, King David.
 Some of these would have been old women by the time they entered Solomon’s harem, so he would have cared for them for the remainder of their lives and not had sexual relations with them.
 The last of David’s wives was a young and beautiful virgin named Abishag (1 Kings 1:1-4).
 She had been drafted into David’s harem simply to keep him warm, and when she became Solomon’s wife by inheritance from his father, it seems she remained a virgin.
 Abishag is a prime example of the injustice of men regarding women as chattel.
 She was effectively nothing more than a hot water bottle for an old man, and by those who selected her she was as little regarded.
 Solomon’s brother, Adonijah, asked to have her as his wife, which he couldn’t have done if Solomon had fulfilled his conjugal duties to her.
 Solomon rightly saw Adonijah’s request as an attempt to gain legitimacy as heir to the throne by having one of David’s wives (1 Kings 1:2:13-25).
 So again, Abishag was seen as a means to a selfish end for a man, and her feelings completely disregarded.

 However, the issue that the above scripture passage has is not with harems and multiple wives per se; God told Solomon not to have foreign wives, the reason being that they would turn him from the Lord.
-He wasn’t told not to have them for the reason that having multiple wives was wrong, or immoral, or a breaking of the principle of monogamy given in Genesis 2:21-25; the reason that having multiple foreign wives was wrong was the danger they would turn his heart away from God.
-These women were from the nations with whom Israel was not to have any intermarriage or sexual relations because of the danger of their being seduced into worshipping those nation’s gods.
+He wasn’t told not to have them for the reason that having multiple wives was wrong, or immoral, or a breaking of the principle of monogamy given in Genesis 2:21-25; the reason that having multiple foreign wives was wrong for Solomon was the danger they would turn his heart away from God.
+These women were from the nations with whom Israel was not to have any intermarriage or sexual relations because of the danger of their being seduced into worshipping those nations’ gods.
 And this is, in fact, what happened to Solomon (1 Kings 11:3-10).
 Solomon, the king, led by example, and brought Israel into idolatry and apostasy, and subsequently judgment in his son’s reign (1 Kings 11:11-13); and the nation struggled with idolatry for the rest of their history until the Assyrian and Babylonian captivities.

 Rehoboam

 One of the significant fruits or casualties of Solomon’s disobedience to God by marrying foreign wives was Rehoboam, the heir to Solomon’s throne, and the son of Naamah, an Ammonite woman.
 Naamah, one of Solomon’s forbidden wives, no doubt taught or at least influenced Rehoboam about her gods.
 Just as she had seduced Solomon into worshipping Milcom, “the abomination of the Ammonites” (1 Kings 11:5), more commonly known as Molech (1 Kings 11:7), she also taught her son to do the same.
-Consequently, Judah, under Rehoboam’s reign, “did what was evil in the sight of the LORD; they provoked him to jealousy with their sins that they committed, more than all their ancestors had done.
-For they also built for themselves high places, pillars, and sacred poles on every high hill, and under every green tree; there were also male temple prostitutes in the land.
-They committed all the abominations of the nations that the LORD drove out before the people of Israel (1 Kings 14:22-24).
+Consequently, under Rehoboam’s reign, “….Judah did evil in the sight of the Lord, and they provoked him to jealousy with their sins which they had committed, above all that their fathers had done.
+For they also built them high places, and images, and groves, on every high hill, and under every green tree.
+And there were also sodomites in the land: and they did according to all the abominations of the nations which the Lord cast out before the children of Israel (1 Kings 14:22-24).
+Following the example of his father, Rehoboam also took many wives (2 Chron 11:21, 23).

 Hezekiah and Josiah